RyMaDe/Crypto-Charts/README.md

 #### Requirements
 You will need a free api key from alphavantage and store it in the .env file.
 Remove the .template from the .env file name too.

+The Alphavantage API has issues with many of the cryptocurrencies, but it should work for the most popular.